wmde/wikibase-release-pipeline/deploy/config/extensions/README.md

 ## Updating the extension

 When you install extensions manually as described above, you are responsible for updating those extensions.
 Extensions can contain security vulnerabilities that are fixed in later releases.
-When you upgrade MediaWiki, for example from 1.42 to 1.43 during a WBS Deploy major upgrade, the extension might need an update too in order to remain compatible.
+When you upgrade MediaWiki, for example from 1.42 to 1.43 during a Wikibase Suite major upgrade, the extension might need an update too in order to remain compatible.

 ## More information